What Is Coco Coir? 7 Reasons We Love It Plus a Few Dislikes

 Pros & Cons of Using Coco Coir for Microgreens

 It may be strange to list the pros and cons of using coco coir in an article titled What is Coco Coir.
-But I want to address why we recommend using coco coir over other potting media.
+But I want to address why we recommend using coco coir over other mediums.
 We also have some reservations about using it as well.

 Pros and Cons of Using Coco Coir